YuvalnNexite/pre_commit_code_review/README.md

 ```
 gemini -p "hey"
 ```
-for more information about the gemini cli: `https://github.com/google-gemini/gemini-cli`
+For more information about the gemini cli: `https://github.com/google-gemini/gemini-cli`

 ### Cursor Cli (optional)
 for macOS/Linux: